-Of the fires that originated in bedrooms (Table 3), bedding (such as blankets, sheets and comforters) was the leading item first ignited by portable heaters (23 percent).
-Clothing not on a person accounted for another 13 percent.
+Of the fires that originated in bedrooms (Table 3), bedding (such as blankets, sheets and comforters) was the leading item first ignited by portable heaters (16%).
+Clothing not on a person and electrical wire/cable insulation accounted for another 12% each.

-For portable heater fires that originated in family rooms or living rooms, 24 percent were started with the ignition of upholstered sofas and chairs.
-Floor coverings, such as rugs, carpets or mats, accounted for 10 percent, while electrical wire and cable insulation accounted for an additional 10 percent.
+For portable heater fires that originated in family rooms or living rooms, 20% were started with the ignition of upholstered sofas and chairs.
+Floor coverings, such as rugs, carpets or mats, accounted for 15%, while electrical wire and cable insulation accounted for an additional 13%.